-Should you choose to get the help of a real estate agent, make sure to meet with more than one.
-You can get different insights and additional knowledge from your discussions with different agents.
+Should you choose to work with a real estate agent, see that you meet with more than one.
+You can get different insights and additional knowledge from having discussions with different agents.

-If you don’t want to use a commercial listing agent, you can communicate and negotiate with property owners on your own.
-Nowadays, finding office spaces can be a breeze because there are lots of real estate companies that show available listings on their website.
+If you don't want to use a commercial listing agent, you can communicate and negotiate with property owners on your own.
+Nowadays, finding office spaces can be a breeze because you can easily find available real estate listings online.
 You can check out office spaces from WeWork, Regus, LoopNet, Commercial Cafe, and OfficeSpace.com.
 You can also check out the websites of the local real estate companies in your area.